mturk/svcbatch/docs/examples/jbosseap.md

 ### Example service

-Inside the [JBoss EAP](jbosseap/) directory there are two batch files that provide the complete solution to run and manage JBoss EAP as windows service.
+Inside the [jbosseap](jbosseap/) directory there are two batch files that provide the complete solution to run and manage JBoss EAP as windows service.